Edwardstown

 Edwardstown has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally

-Infrastructure projects significantly impact an area's performance.
-AreaSearch identified seven such projects likely influencing this region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified seven projects likely affecting the region.
 Notable initiatives include Tram Grade Separation Projects, Tonsley Innovation District, Tram Grade Separation Project (Glenelg Line), and SA Health - Building a Bigger Health System in the South (Daw Park Urgent Care Hub & other upgrades).
-Below is a list detailing those most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.